danielaparker/JsonCons.Net/README.md

 ]
 ```

-Unlike JSONPath, JMESPath can create new elements that are not in the original document.
+JMESPath, unlike JSONPath, can create new elements that are not in the original document.
 JMESPath can transform, while JsonPath can only select.

 ## Documentation and Examples